By Katie Zuber, director of the Fall 2019 CLPS Internship Program

 To gain a better understanding of how loan debt affects students’ college and career decisions, interns from the Rockefeller Institute’s Center for Law & Policy Solutions went directly to the source.
 In the 2019 Fall semester, these five undergraduate researchers organized focus groups on three college campuses to ask students directly about their experiences in the student loan process.
 After reviewing the literature on student debt, what they wanted to know was: whether students felt prepared to take on the responsibility of paying for college; whether the prospect of incurring debt influenced students’ decisions about which college or major to choose; and what, if anything, students would have done differently.
 The researchers supplemented focus group discussions with interviews from key stakeholders including high school guidance counselors, college financial aid officers, and policy experts.
 Collectively, their findings give context to the aggregate statistics and provide a roadmap for addressing the current crisis.

-This five-part series on student debt features an examination of:
+This series on student debt features an examination of:

 At a time when the nation’s policymakers are trying to decide how to approach the issue of student debt, it is imperative that we include students’ voices.
 The picture that emerges is one of students who feel immense pressure to go to college, and yet they struggle to navigate the student loan process.
 Beyond debating loan forgiveness and tuition-free programs, this research suggests policymakers can intervene earlier to make sure students and families have the information they need to make smart borrowing decisions.